kevdoran/nifi-ios-s2s/README.md

 // ...

-// Early in the app, configure and store this somewhere let s2sClientConfig = NiFiQueuedSiteToSiteClientConfig() s2sClientConfig.addRemoteCluster(NiFiSiteToSiteRemoteClusterConfig(url: URL(string: "http://localhost:8080")))
+// Early in the app set your s2s client configuration

+let s2sClientConfig = NiFiQueuedSiteToSiteClientConfig()
+s2sClientConfig.addRemoteCluster(NiFiSiteToSiteRemoteClusterConfig(url: URL(string: "http://localhost:8080")))
 s2sConfig.portName = "From iOS";
-s2sConfig.portName = "From iOS";
 s2sClientConfig.dataPacketPrioritizer = NiFiNoOpDataPacketPrioritizer(fixedTTL: 60.0)

 // ...

-// Later, when we have data to send. let dataPacket = NiFiDataPacket(attributes: ["key1": "value1"],
-                                data: "This is the content of the data packet".data(using: String.Encoding.utf8)) NiFiSiteToSiteService.enqueueDataPacket(dataPacket, config: s2sClientConfig, completionHandler: queuedOperationCompleted)

-// ...

-// At any point in the future, for instance from a dispatched task, child thread, or within a handler for background processing notifications from the OS.
-NiFiSiteToSiteService.processQueuedPackets(with: self.s2sClientConfig,
-                                           completionHandler: self.queuedOperationCompleted)
+// Best Practice: Setup some form of periodic queue processing and cleaning events

-// this is the function we are passing as a callback to enqueueDataPacket and processQueuedPackets calls func queuedOperationCompleted(status: NiFiSiteToSiteQueueStatus?, error: Error?) {
+func queuedOperationCompleted(status: NiFiSiteToSiteQueueStatus?, error: Error?) {
     // Process completion event

+    // The status parameter holds queue count, size, and an "isFull" flag.
 }

+func cleanAndProcessQueue() {
+    NSLog("Cleaning and processing NiFi SiteToSite queue")

+    // Cleanup deletes queued packets based on maxQueueCount or maxQueueSize or if packets are older than their TTL NiFiSiteToSiteService.cleanupQueuedPackets(with: self.s2sClientConfig,
+                                               completionHandler: self.queuedOperationCompleted)

+    // Process sends the next batch (based on configured batchCount or batchSize) to the remote NiFi NiFiSiteToSiteService.processQueuedPackets(with: self.s2sClientConfig,
+                                               completionHandler: self.queuedOperationCompleted)
+    }

+queueProcessingTimer = Timer.scheduledTimer(timeInterval: queueProcessingInterval,
+                                            target: self,
+                                            selector: #selector(cleanAndProcessQueue),
+                                            userInfo: nil,
+                                            repeats: true)

+// ...

+// At any point in the app, when we have data to send. let dataPacket = NiFiDataPacket(attributes: ["key1": "value1"],
+                                data: "This is the content of the data packet".data(using: String.Encoding.utf8)) NiFiSiteToSiteService.enqueueDataPacket(dataPacket,
+                                        config: s2sClientConfig,
+                                        completionHandler: queuedOperationCompleted)
 ```

 For a more complete example, see the included DemoSwift application.